-While we continue to execute our strategic plan, management is focused on managing cash and monitoring liquidity position.
-We have implemented a number of initiatives to conserve our liquidity position including activities such as increasing credit facilities, reducing cost of debt, controlling general and administrative expenditures and improving collection processes.
+While we continue to execute our strategic plan, management is focused on managing cash and monitoring our liquidity position.
+We have implemented a number of initiatives to conserve our liquidity position including activities such as increasing credit facilities, when needed, reducing cost of debt, controlling general and administrative expenditures and improving collection processes.
 Many of the aspects of the plan involve management's judgments and estimates that include factors that could be beyond our control and actual results could differ from our estimates.
 These and other factors could cause the strategic plan to be unsuccessful which could have a material adverse effect on our operating results, financial condition, and liquidity.
-Use of operating cash is an indicator that there could be a going concern issue, but based on our evaluation of the Company's projected cash flows and business performance subsequent to the balance sheet date, management has concluded that the Company's current cash and cash availability under the TBK Facility as of August 31, 2022, would be sufficient to alleviate a going concern issue for at least one year from the date these consolidated financial statements are issued.
+Use of operating cash is an indicator that there could be a going concern issue, but based on our evaluation of the Company's projected cash flows and business performance as of and subsequent to the balance sheet date, management has concluded that the Company's current cash and cash availability under the TBK Facility as of November 30, 2022, would be sufficient to fund its planned operations for at least one year from the date these consolidated financial statements are issued.

-The following table summarizes total current assets, liabilities and working capital at August 31, 2022 compared to May 31, 2022:
+The following table summarizes total current assets, liabilities and working capital on November 30, 2022, compared to May 31, 2022:

-A ugust 31, 2022 May 31, 2022 Change Current Assets \$ 94,909,343 \$ 108,543,031 \$ (13,633,688) Current Liabilities 88,404,478 104,367,590 (15,963,112) Working Capital \$ 6,504,865 \$ 4,175,441 \$ 2,329,424
+Novem November 30, 2022 May 31, 2022 Change Current Assets \$ 68,658,411 \$ 108,543,031 \$ (39,884,620) Current Liabilities 60,192,378 104,367,590 (44,175,212) Working Capital (Deficit) \$ 8,466,033 \$ 4,175,441 \$ 4,290,592

-The change in working capital is primarily attributable to a decrease in cash and cash equivalents of \$1.2 million, a decrease in accounts receivable of about \$10.6 million, a decrease in contract assets of \$2.8 million, offset by a decrease in accounts payable - trade of about \$7.4 million, a decrease of accrued freight of about \$6.2 million and decrease in the borrowed amount on the line of credit by \$1.4 million.
+The change in working capital is primarily attributable a decrease in accounts receivable of about \$23.4 million, a decrease in contract assets of \$17.2 million offset by an increase in ROU assets \$8.9 million, offset by a decrease in accounts payable of about \$18.1 million, a decrease of accrued freight of about \$8.0 million and decrease in the borrowed amount on the line of credit by \$17.4 million offset by a lease liability of \$8.9 incurred due to signing of new leases